kristinemlarson/gnssrefl/README.md

 <code>gpsweek</code> translates year, month, day into GPS week, day of week (0-6)

 <code>download_unr</code> downloads ENV time series for GPS sites from the Nevada Reno website (IGS14), so ITRF 2014.
+Input is
+four character station name.
+Lowercase.

 <code>download_tides</code> downloads up to a month of NOAA tide gauge data given station number (7 characters),
 and begin/end dates, e.g. 20150601 would be June 1, 2015.
 The NOAA API works perfectly well for this,